MetOffice/git-working-practices/learners/setup.md

 Next to the SSH key in the [GitHub settings](https://github.com/settings/keys) click on "Configure SSO".
 Find the organisation in the list and click on "Authorise".
-If the key is already authorised the "Deauthorise" button will appear instead.
+If the key is already authorised, it will say "Deauthorise" instead, and nothing more needs to be done.

 Full instructions on SSH key setup and SSO authorisation can be found in the [introduction lesson's SSH setup instructions](https://www.astropython.com/git-novice/#ssh-setup).